mlange-42/modo/docs/docs/presentation/draft.md

 ## Outlook

 - Feature-compete regarding initial plan
-- A few potential near-term features in the issues
+- A few potential near-term features: commands `clean` and `watch`
-- Code needs modularization (now 5 recursions into doc tree)
+- Set up for Community Packages (no patience for this ATM)
-- Open for contributions
+- Open for contributions!

 ## @modular